MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-live-weather-data.md

     - Initializes the *refreshButton* variable with the *Earth* GameObject in the scene.
     - Initializes the *refreshButtonNode* variable with the *InteractableNode* attached to the *Earth* GameObject.
 (If a GameObject in the scene has a *Mesh Interactable Setup* component attached, which *Earth* does, the component adds a Mesh Cloud Scripting [InteractableNode](../../script-your-scene-logic/cloud-scripting/cloud-scripting-programmers-guide.md#interactablenode)).
-    - When an attendee clicks on *Earth*, it fires the InteractableNode's *Selected* event and calls the *GetCurrentWeather* method.
+    - When an attendee clicks on the globe, it fires the InteractableNode's *Selected* event and calls the *GetCurrentWeather* method.
 This generates an [HTTP request](https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient) to get the weather data.

 1. Save the file.